waynodiablo/Oystercard/pills/day_one.md

 * 15.15 - 16.15 Knowledge Worker (Will)
 * 16.30 - 17.30 [Print rectangle kata workshop](https://github.com/makersacademy/skills-workshops/tree/master/week-1/rectangle_kata) (Coach)
 * 17.30 - 18.30 Social with pizza

-## Today's photo schedule

-We have a professional photographer here to take a headshot that you can use for LinkedIn/GitHub etc. You'll get a five minute time slot.
-A couple of minutes before your timeslot, please leave whatever session you're in and go to the kitchen.

 ## Rough weekly schedule